pmy1733/Hero-Squad/README.md

 **Hero Squad:**
 ## Project description
 * The applications enable users to;
-    1.Add a new squad 1
+    1 Add a new squad 1
-    2.Add a new hero in the squad 2
+    2 Add a new hero in the squad 2
-    3.Add a squad name , size and a cause 3
+    3 Add a squad name , size and a cause 3
-    4.View a list of current squads 4
+    4 View a list of current squads 4
-    5.View a list of heroes in a squad 5
+    5 View a list of heroes in a squad 5
 ## Author(s) information
 **Pharminous Nyabuto:**
 Experienced Software Engineer focused on the delivery of quality software solutions within budget and on time.
 Strong skills in Azure DevOps, QA (Manual and Automation), QC, Mobile, Desktop and Web technologies in development, production, deployment, and post-deployment of software.
 I am a visionary engineer driven by collaboration, passion, excellence, and integrity.
 Most recently I have been focusing on building pipelines, continuous integration, continuous delivery, deployment, microservice architecture, and the implementation of highly available and scalable automation solutions using DevOps
 ## Setup instructions - includes any scripts that need to be run if necessary